1. Editorial Process, Peer-Review and Production

 3. Process for in-House Submissions

 Discovery Medicine requires that editorial staff or Editors not be involved in processing their own academic work.
-The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in Discovery Medicine.
-In these cases, the peer-review process will be managed by alternative members of the Board.
-Submissions will be assigned to at least two reviewers.
+When the Editor or members of the Editorial Board submit manuscripts, the peer-review process will be managed by alternative members of the Editorial Board.
 The submitting Editor/Board member will have no involvement in the decision-making process.
 Decisions will be made by other Editorial Board members who do not have a conflict of interest with the author.

 This section is required for all papers.
-If there are no interests to declare, please use the following wording: "Given his/her role as [Guest] Editor [in Chief], <NAME of Editor> had no involvement in the peer-review of this article and has no access to information regarding its peer-review".
+If there are no interests to declare, please use the following wording: "Given his/her role as [Guest] Editor [in Chief],had no involvement in the peer-review of this article and has no access to information regarding its peer-review".

 4. Ethical Guidelines for Editors